World of YeoMama / Our Craft / Behind the Motifs

 A Symbol of Royalty, Authority and Power

 Meet the Kawung, one of the oldest known patterns.
 Showcasing a geometric design, this motif is a mashup of four circles surrounding a central, smaller circle.
-Over time, it has been imbued with diverse interpretations, with some saying it symbolises a centre of power governing their subjects, and others swearing that it is inspired by the sugar palm fruit’s seeds.
-Either way, the Kawung's versatility steals the show!
+Over time, it has gained various interpretations—some see it as a symbol of power, others as inspired by the sugar palm fruit’s seeds.

 Sekar Jagad